la2050/archive/_projects/2015/ensuring-boyle-heights-12th-graders-graduate-from-college.md

   an expectation for all students across LA.
 project_image: 'https://img.youtube.com/vi/vTrYQcYICQQ/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/vTrYQcYICQQ'
-'In one to three sentences, please describe your proposal.': >- A $100,000 LA2050 grant will provide college scholarship funds to up to 46 i.am College Track Boyle Heights 12th graders graduating from Roosevelt High School this June.
-Almost all of these students will be the first in their family to graduate from college, and most come from families that are living at or below the federal poverty level.
-Funding from LA2050 will help make college a reality for these students, and support our efforts to make college an expectation for all students across LA.
 Where will you be working?:
   - East LA
   - Roosevelt High School; Boyle Heights